ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 Don't get hung up on thinking that you must always state that the "happens before" relation is an irreflexive partial order.

-Its fine just to call it a "partial order".
+It’s fine just to call it a "partial order".